Registering with EdIndex

 If you have homeless priority you must make 3 bids every week, otherwise you will be at risk of losing your homeless priority.

 There is a high demand for housing in Edinburgh and it is not possible to tell you how long it will take to be made an offer of housing.
+Please read our guide on waiting times which will give you an idea of how long to may take you to be rehoused.
 To help your chances of getting a home sooner you should make sure that:

 - you bid for 3 homes each week;